Bacteria, methane and biodegradable plastics

 Making biodegradable plastics from methane using bacteria

-Polyhydroxyalkanoates (PHA) are a group of biodegradable biopolymers produced naturally as minute globules within some types of bacteria under nutritional stress - excess carbon and reduced nitrogen (See Figure on right).
+Polyhydroxyalkanoates (PHA) are a group of biodegradable biopolymers produced naturally as minute globules within some types of bacteria under nutritional stress such as excess carbon and reduced nitrogen.

 The globules can represent up to 90% of the bacteria's dry weight.
 The mechanical properties of PHAs are useful, in that they can be modified, they are biodegradable, and their production does not depend on petroleum-based feedstocks.
 The main type of PHA produced by bacteria is polyhydroxybutyrate (PHB).
 Over 300 strains of bacteria have been identified as being able to produce PHB.